By Grand Central Rail

-Don’t hold your breath, but it seems like spring is about to show an appearance!
+Don’t hold your breath, but it seems like spring is about to make an appearance!
 The crocuses are finding their way through the frosty grass, the birdsong is gently waking us up each morning and the evenings are getting ever so lighter.
 Hooray!

 The change in season brings with it plenty of opportunity to get outside and get active.
-And where best to be outside than in beautiful Yorkshire.
+And where better to be outside than in beautiful Yorkshire.
 With frequent direct trains to York, Thirsk, Northallerton, Mirfield and more, you don’t even need a car to get there.
 So, why not get your gang together on a Grand Central train soon for a fabulous family walk.

 Walking offers a great opportunity to spend time together exploring new areas, and best of all – it’s absolutely free of charge!
-Here are a few family-friendly walks to give you some inspiration…
+Here are a few family-friendly walks in Yorkshire to give you some inspiration…

 Thirsk Circular